nodejs/build/doc/meetings/build-wg-meeting-2024-07-16.md

   * Richard need to decide what infra changes we need/want.
 Good to have in place for Sep to be ready for 23 in Oct.
     * for example proposal is to move up to gcc 12
-    * only question would be for 32 bit arm binaries, did find that moving on this shifted glibc level (others are compiled with RHEL toolset which preserves the glibc level)
+    * only question would be for 32 bit arm binaries, did find that moving on this shifted libstdc++ level (others are compiled with RHEL toolset which preserves the glibc level)

 * Infrastructure for Orka (2024 and beyond) [#3686](https://github.com/nodejs/build/issues/3686)